johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-11-14-bulletproof-uniq-with-typescript/index.md

 authors: johnnyreilly
 tags: [typescript]
 hide_table_of_contents: false
 description: 'Code reviews provide opportunities for improvement.
-A developer shares how their colleague\'s comment led to the creation of a better “uniq” function.'
+A developer shares how their colleagues comment led to the creation of a better “uniq” function.'
 ---

 Never neglect the possibilities of a code review.
 There are times when you raise a PR and all you want is for everyone to hit approve so you can merge, merge and ship, ship!
 This can be a missed opportunity.
 For as much as I'd like to imagine my code is perfect, it's patently not.
 There's always scope for improvement.